Skip to main content

 Why Do You Need Security in DevOps?

 Security is not typically taken into account when developers write code.
-Developers can avoid coding errors and eventually decrease vulnerabilities by using better automation across the software and application delivery pipeline when they adopt a DevSecOps philosophy.
+Developers can avoid coding errors and decrease vulnerabilities by using better automation across the software and application delivery pipeline when adopting a DevSecOps philosophy.

 Best Practices for Enhancing DevOps Security